huggingface/blog/zero-deepspeed-fairscale.md

 # Deployment

 If you found the results shared in this blog post enticing, please proceed [here](https://huggingface.co/transformers/master/main_classes/trainer.html#trainer-integrations) for details on how to use DeepSpeed and FairScale with the `transformers` Trainer.

 You can, of course, modify your own trainer to integrate DeepSpeed and FairScale, based on each project's instructions or you can "cheat" and see how we did it in the `transformers` Trainer.
 If you go for the latter, to find your way around `grep` the source code for `deepspeed` and/or `sharded_ddp`.

+The good news is that ZeRO requires no model modification.
+The only required modifications are in the training code.

 # Issues